Antonio Francisco Xavier Alvares: Bishop

-When Joseph René Vilatte was soliciting for consecration by a bishop with orders recognised by the Catholic Church, he was guided to Alvares, who jointly with Mar Athanasious, and with the permission of the Syriac Orthodox Patriarch, consecrated him in 1892 in Colombo, British Ceylon.
-This became Alvares' cathedral.
+When Joseph René Vilatte was soliciting for consecration by a bishop with orders recognised by the Catholic Church, he was guided to Alvares.
+Alvares, together with Mar Athanasios Paulose (d.
+1907), Bishop of Kottayam, and Saint Geevarghese Mar Gregorios of Parumala (d.
+1902), Bishop of Niranam (and later of Thumpamon), consecrated Vilatte in 1892 in Colombo, British Ceylon and named him "Mar Timotheos, Metropolitan of North America," most probably with the blessings of Patriarch of Antioch Ignatius Peter IV.

-Alvares lived in Colombo, Sri Lanka, in the twin villages of Brahmavar & Kalianpur, Karnataka and finally in Ribandar, Goa where he died of dysentery and was buried.
+Alvares has a cathedral under the Syriac Orthodox Church in Colombo, British Ceylon.
+Alvares had lived in Colombo, Sri Lanka, for a significant time which is why he ended up having a Cathedral at this location.
+Alvares had also lived in the twin villages of Brahmavar and Kalianpur, Karnataka, which is now where The Evangelistic Association of the East has a number of churches and has been doing extensive mission work to support the descendants of Alvares converts from his initial missions in these areas and also to continue his missionary work.
+Alvares died of dysentery in Ribandar, Goa and was buried there.

-Pinto, acting in his capacity as the United States Consul, witnessed Alvares' and Vilatte's consecrations.

 In Portuguese Goa

 Since Alvares was not allowed by the rulers to work freely in Goa. he was mostly based in Canara region of Karnataka with the main base at Brahmavar.
-He along with Rev. Fr.
-Roque Zephrin Noronha worked among the people along the west coast of India from Mangalore to Bombay.
-About 5000 families joined the Orthodox Church.
-He ordained Rev. Fr.
-Joseph Kanianthra, Rev. Fr.
-Lukose Kannamcote and Deacon David Kunnamkulam at Brahmawar on 15 October 1911.
+Along with Roque Zephrin Noronha, he worked among the people along the west coast of India from Mangalore to Bombay.
+About 5000 families joined the Malankara Orthodox Syrian Church.
+He ordained Joseph Kanianthra, Lukose Kannamcote and David Kunnamkulam at Brahmawar on 15 October 1911.

 Alvares and Pinto continued their efforts to draw many Goans from the Imperial Church and to Orthodoxy.
 The Brahmavar (Goan) Orthodox Church (BOC) failed in this goal, for outside this group very few Goans moved to this sect.

 In British Ceylon

 Alvares was in Ceylon (Sri Lanka) for more than five years.
 While there he consecrated Vilatte as bishop in the presence of Mar Gregorios of Parumala in 1892.

-The denomination that consecrated Vilatte was a part of the Malankara Syriac Orthodox Church that had a Latin Rite patrimony.
-V. Nagam Aiya wrote, in Travancore State Manual, that Alvares "describe[d] his Church as the Latin branch of the Syriac Church of Antioch."
+The denomination that consecrated Vilatte was a part of the Indian Orthodox Church that had a Latin Rite patrimony.
+V. Nagam Aiya wrote, in Travancore State Manual, that Alvares "describe[d] his Church as the Latin branch of the Indian Orthodox Church."